 Any “well mannered” fish are going to make for good tank mates for the Dwarf Gourami.
 What you need to watch for is aggression.
 Each and every gourami is going to have a different personality.
 I have kept all types of Gourami fish together and once and a while you will get a crazy aggressive one you need to watch.
 A good trick to settle down a gourami fish is to get a “more aggressive” fish like a nice cichlid species.
 Gourami fish will be aggressive if given the chance, but when a fish is obviously more aggressive.. they back down very fast.

-Examples: Mollies, Platies, Swordtails, other species of Gouramis (be careful and watch), South American Cichlids, some species of Tetras, almost all bottom feeders & MORE.
+Examples: Mollies, Platies, Swordtails, guppies, and other species of Gouramis (be careful and watch), South American Cichlids, some species of Tetras, almost all bottom feeders & MORE.
 You will have great luck with other well mannered gouramis like the honey species and blue opaline.

 Breeding in Fish Tanks